-The Joint Commission and Centers for Medicare and Medicaid Services mandate that all patients undergo a comprehensive medical history and physical examination within 30 days before surgery, regardless of the type of surgery, anesthesia care, or medical profile of the patient.
+All patients should undergo a comprehensive medical history and physical examination within 30 days before surgery, regardless of the type of surgery, anesthesia care, or medical profile of the patient.

 For noncardiac surgery a detailed history and assessment of exercise tolerance, physical examination, resting electrocardiogram are used for the initial estimate of perioperative cardiac risk.

-The history should identify cardiovascular conditions associated with perioperative major adverse cardiovascular events (MACE), that includes history of ischemic heart disease, coronary stent, heart failure, arrhythmias, valvular heart disease, hypertension, and pulmonary hypertension.
+The history should include the identification of cardiovascular conditions associated with perioperative major adverse cardiovascular events (MACE): history of ischemic heart disease, coronary stent, heart failure, arrhythmias, valvular heart disease, hypertension, and pulmonary hypertension.

-Cardiovascular disease risk factors including kidney disease and diabetes, are associated with up to three fold increase risk of cardiac events.
+Cardiovascular disease risk factors including kidney disease and diabetes that are present are associated with up to three fold increase risk of cardiac events.

-Evaluation requires the understanding of surgical stress response that is activated by afferent input to the hypothalamus from the site of tissue injury, resulting in endocrine metabolic and inflammatory responses.
+Evaluation assesses surgical stress response that is activated by input to the hypothalamus from the site of tissue injury, resulting in endocrine metabolic and inflammatory responses.

-Preoperative subjective assessment of METS is approximately 20% sensitive for identifying patients who are an able to achieve for MET‘s during cardio pulmonary exercise testing.
+Preoperative subjective assessment of METS helps identify patients who are an able to achieve 4/MET‘s during cardio pulmonary exercise testing.

-The presence of exertional chest pain, dyspnea, orthopnea, palpitations, recent syncope, and physical examination findings, such as a diastolic murmur of any grade or a grade 3/6 systolic murmur, gallops, jugular venous distention, or edema, may indicate cardiovascular disease.
+Cardiovascular disease presence is considered if exertional chest pain, dyspnea, orthopnea, palpitations, recent syncope, and physical examination findings, such as a diastolic murmur of any grade or a grade 3/6 systolic murmur, gallops, jugular venous distention, or edema are found.

-The presence of high risk area conditions such as acute coronary syndrome’s or decompensated heart failure or contraindications to surgery.
+The presence of high risk area conditions such as acute coronary syndrome’s or decompensated heart failure are contraindications to surgery

-Preanesthetic medical evaluation risk assessment requires analysis of surgical urgency, surgery specific risk, patient specific risk, and the status of relevant comorbidities.
+Preanesthetic medical evaluation risk assessment requires knowledge of surgical urgency, surgery specific risk, patient specific risk, and the status of relevant comorbidities.

-Urgent or emergent status increases the risk of complications over similar procedures performed electively.
+Urgent or emergent status increases the risk of complications over similar procedures performed on an elective basis.

 Multiple cardiovascular risk factors such as hypertension and hyperlipidemia are present in 45% of patients age 45 years or older undergoing non-cardiac surgery.